TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Model/Index.rst

 component
-  The name of the logger which created the LogRecord, usually the fully qualified class name where the Logger has been instanciated.
+  The name of the logger which created the LogRecord, usually the fully qualified class name where the Logger has been instantiated.

 level
   An integer severity level from :ref:`\\TYPO3\\CMS\\Core\\Log\\LogLevel <logging-logger-log>`.